bitsongofficial/go-bitsong/README.md

 # Copy the `Address` output here and save it for later use
 bitsongcli keys add alice

+# Add both accounts, with coins to the genesis file
+bitsongd add-genesis-account jack 100000000000ubtsg --keyring-backend test bitsongd add-genesis-account alice 100000000000ubtsg --keyring-backend test

 # Generate the transaction that creates your validator
-bitsongd gentx --name jack --amount=150000000ubtsg
+bitsongd gentx --name jack --amount=10000000ubtsg

-# Add both accounts, with coins to the genesis file
-bitsongd add-genesis-account $(bitsongcli keys show jack -a) 150000000000ubtsg bitsongd add-genesis-account $(bitsongcli keys show alice -a) 150000000000ubtsg

 # Add the generated bonding transaction to the genesis file
 bitsongd collect-gentxs